ixmilia/dxf/README.md

 ﻿IxMilia.Dxf
 ===========

-A portable .NET library for reading and writing DXF and DXB files.
+A .NET library for reading and writing DXF and DXB files.
 Clone and build locally or directly consume the
 [NuGet package](http://www.nuget.org/packages/IxMilia.Dxf/).